 When you live in a world full of thieves and robbers, you need to ensure that you everything possible to keep your home safe.
 The most basic measure is to get a security door.
 A security door is the one that bars the entrance and prevents anyone from breaking into the house and thus, making it a safe fortress for you as well as your valuables.
 Security doors are a great protective shield for the home and are needed in all homes.

-If you want your family and your valuables to be safe, a security door is actually a way to ensuring that.
+If you want your family and your valuables to be safe, a security door is actually a way of ensuring that.
 There are various types of security doors, each having unique characteristics.
 So, while choosing one for your home, you need to consider a few aspects.
 All these points help you pick the right one that is the most suitable for your home.

 - The Australian standards: Many of the doors are advertised as security doors but may not necessarily be that.
 The door you pick is capable to serve as a security door only if it meets the Australian Security standards.
 There are numerous tests that test the capability of the door to resist forced entry.
 If all these tests that the door is subjected to are cleared, only then the door is said to meet the Australian Security Standards and is fit to be a security door.
 For this, it is necessary that you look for a quality security door that specifically has a label that mentions that it meets with the American Security Standards.

 - Material: Security doors generally come in 2 types of material – steel and aluminum.
 The most common frame material is aluminum.
 There are some reinforced steel security door frames in the market as well.
 But they are not much preferred as they have a tendency to rust.
 But, aluminum gates are lighter in weight while steel ones are heavier.
 The weight factor makes the steel gates more secure.
-With advancement in technology, many companies offer doors with aluminum frames and stainless-steel mesh.
+With the advancement in technology, many companies offer doors with aluminum frames and stainless-steel mesh.

 - Fitting materials: The door should be fitted to the wall using hinges and the hinges should be minimum 3 in number.
 This adds more sturdiness.
 The hinges should be recessed so that the pins cannot just be pried out and there is no risk of it being jimmied for access.
 Also, you should get strong locks for the door.
 A three-point locking is the most advisable here.
 A three-point lock ensures the force of the attack is evenly spread as there are no chances of the door being pulled from the top or the bottom.
 Also, the security door needs to be a perfect fit for the place it is being fixed in.
-You do not want a door that it too big or too small for the opening.
+You do not want a door that it is too big or too small for the opening.
 It makes it easy for intruders to break it open.

 - A strong fitting of the screen with the frame: No matter how strong the frame and the screen are individual, when they combine to form a security door, the bonding of both with each other has to be equally strong.
 Even the strongest of the screens may break down if it is not fixed to the frame securely.
 For a strong connection, the screen is wedged or welded.
 There are several tests performed on the security door after the frame is fixed to the screen.